BZWayne/robot_smach/README.md

 ## Introduction

 This repository contains **ROS-based** software that simulates a behavioural architecture of mobile robot travelling through the rooms.
 The assignment is developed by using [ROS SMACH](http://wiki.ros.org/smach) state machine and builds an ontology with [armor_py_api](https://github.com/EmaroLab/armor_py_api/blob/master/scripts/armor_api/armor_manipulation_client.py) provided by Emaro Lab of University of Genoa, Italy.
+An important aspect of this exercise is the synchronization between the robot and the user.
+The user should never wait for the robot to complete an action, except when it is recharging its battery.
 Everything briefly explained in **Scenario** section and in the documentation.
 The task is developed under the supervision of course intructors of Experimental Robotics at University of Genoa, Italy.

 ## Scenario